Drive sales on autopilot with ecommerce-focused featuresSee Features

 5 Ways to Use Omnisend’s Powerful New Automation Workflows

-Based on the promises we made in our ambitious What’s Next plan, we’re excited to announce that we’re introducing all-new, more powerful, flexible automation features.
+Based on the promises we made in our ambitious What’s Next plan, we’re excited to announce that we’re introducing all-new, more powerful, flexible automation features beyond.

-Automation is a crucial aspect of email marketing in the new age of ecommerce, and it’s one that helps ecommerce merchants respond quickly to a customer’s behavior and needs.
+Email automation is a crucial aspect of ecommerce marketing, and it’s one that helps ecommerce merchants respond quickly to a customer’s behavior and needs.

 (If you haven’t yet, read our in-depth strategy guide on email marketing automation.)